 The Full Story

 The “Mega Roth” is a strategy to put as many Roth dollars as possible in your Rocket Dollar Self-Directed Solo 401(k).
 The Self-Directed Solo 401(k) account holder would need to open a new trust bank account for “after-tax contributions.”
-Section 415(c)(1)(A) limits total contributions to Self-Directed Solo 401(k) plans to $56,000 in 2019 (with a $6,000 catch-up contribution for those over age 50).
+Section 415(c)(1)(A) limits total contributions to Self-Directed Solo 401(k) plans to $56,000 in 2019 (with a $6,000 catch-up contribution for those over age 50) and $57,000 in 2020 (with a $6,500 catch-up contribution for those over age 50).
 The limit for after-tax contributions in a Self-Directed Solo 401(k) is the difference between the amount already contributed by the employee and the employer, and the Section 415 limit.
 The Self-Directed Solo 401(k) account owner must have enough self-employed income to make the after-tax contribution.
-All amounts contributed to a Self-Directed Solo 401(k), employee salary deferral, profit sharing contributions, and voluntary after-tax contributions are eligible for conversion to the Self-Directed Solo Roth 401(k) via an In-Plan conversion or conversion to a Roth IRA.
+All amounts contributed to a Self-Directed Solo 401(k), employee salary deferral, profit-sharing contributions, and voluntary after-tax contributions are eligible for conversion to the Self-Directed Solo Roth 401(k) via an In-Plan conversion or conversion to a Roth IRA.

 - Alternatively, to streamline the process, your after-tax contributions may also be rolled over to a Roth IRA, including a Rocket Dollar Self-Directed Roth IRA.
 Earnings on after-tax contributions are taxed at ordinary income rates, so it is best to conduct the In-Plan conversion before any gains are realized from the after-tax account.
 Any converted amount and any gains need to be reported to the IRS with a 1099.
 Rocket Dollar can assist with the 1099 filing.